onepub-dev/dcli/README.md

 chmod +x  first.dart
 ```

-Note: if you used the `dshell create <script>` command then DShell will have already set the execute permission on your script.
+Note: if you used the `dshell create <script>` command then DShell will have already set the execute permission on your script and added the shebang!

 Now run the script from the cli: